FindMySchool LogoFindMySchool

 Performance needs to be read in context: this is a mixed intake, non selective 11 to 16 academy serving local communities in and around Dudley.
 The available data suggests results that sit below the England average overall, with a Progress 8 score close to zero indicating broadly similar progress to comparable schools nationally.

 Rankings provide the clearest single snapshot.
-Ranked 3,241st in England and 7th in Dudley for GCSE outcomes (FindMySchool ranking based on official data), the academy sits below England average overall, within the bottom 40% of schools in England on this measure.
+In the current dataset, the academy is ranked 2,969th academically in England out of 3,895 ranked GCSE schools, and 6th locally in Dudley on the secondary ranking.
+The academy sits below the national midpoint overall, within the bottom 40% of schools in England on this measure.
 This is not a judgement on individual students, it is a signal about the overall attainment profile the school is working with, and the level of improvement required to compete with stronger local options.

 The most helpful way to interpret that combination is as follows.
 Attainment 8 reflects where students end up at GCSE, while Progress 8 indicates how far they travel from their prior attainment.
 A school with moderate or low attainment but near zero progress is often doing a reasonable job of adding value, while still needing to improve outcomes at the top end.
 For families, that can translate into a practical question: does your child need rapid acceleration, or do they need a structured, steady model that prioritises consistency and attendance?